sidhikabalachandar/nyc_urban_incident_data/README.md

 - [DCWP inspections](https://data.cityofnewyork.us/Business/Department-of-Consumer-and-Worker-Protection-DCWP-/jzhd-m6uv)

 ## Processing demographic data
 We use demographic data from the [Census](https://data.census.gov/).
-The code to process the demographic features we use is provided in `demographics.ipynb`.
+The code to process the demographic features we use is provided in `utils/demographics.ipynb`.

 ## Combining ratings and reports
 We provide code to combine ratings and reports in `combine_ratings_and_reports/` by matching ratings and reports across nodes, incident types, and weeks.